 From left: Julie Boyd, Órla Mc Loughlin, Belinda Yates, Cobus Steyn, Arancha Barrasa

-Arancha Barrasa, Head of Primary (Waterloo) has lived and worked in Belgium for ten years after moving from her home country, Spain.
-Throughout her life, she has lived in four different countries and is fluent in English, French, and Spanish.
+Arancha Barrasa, Head of Primary in Waterloo, has lived and worked in Belgium for ten years after moving from her home country, Spain.
+She has lived in four different countries throughout her life and is fluent in English, French, and Spanish.
 She graduated in Education from the University Autónoma of Madrid.
 She is a Google Certified Educator and has experience working in both European and International Schools.
 Arancha is currently working to obtain an International School Leadership Certificate from the University of Ontario, Canada.

-Julie Boyd, Deputy Head of Campus (Tervuren) has worked in education for over 30 years, both in the United Kingdom and abroad.
+Julie Boyd, Deputy Head of Campus in Tervuren, has worked in education for over 30 years, both in the United Kingdom and abroad.
 After two years of teaching, in the UK, Julie moved to Germany and subsequently to Cyprus, to teach children in Service Children's Schools.
-Julie taught all the age ranges from Pre-Primary to Year 6 in a variety of school establishments, varying from small village schools to large inner-city schools.
-Julie graduated from Cardiff University with an Arts Degree and a Postgraduate Certificate in Education.
+Julie taught all the age ranges from Pre-Primary to Year 6 in various school establishments, varying from small village schools to large inner-city schools.
+Julie graduated from Cardiff University with an Arts Degree and a Postgraduate Certificate in Education (PGCE).
 Julie has a passion for Art and Crafts and delights in seeing her students being creative.
 Julie also loves teaching Mathematics and the joy it can bring when students understand and apply the concepts.
 Julie has two children of her own, and therefore understands the difficulties of having a career whilst raising a family.
-Julie loves to walk her dog, and she enjoys sports, especially watching her football team, Southampton.
+Julie loves to walk her dog, and she enjoys sports, especially watching football.